Zarpoosh/Unbody-Project/README.md

 3- Use `react-unbody` to interact with the Unbody.io API in your React application.

 ### Tips:
-📌- For more information about react-unbody, refer to the official documentation: [https://github.com/unbody-io] 📌- For more information about Unbody.io, visit: [https://www.unbody.io/]
+- For more information about react-unbody, refer to the official documentation: [https://github.com/unbody-io]
+- For more information about Unbody.io, visit: [https://www.unbody.io/]

+<br><br><br>

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.